aqib1/Subscription-API/README.md

 is used to send real time emails

 - Junit
-is used to do unit testing as application is buld using test-driven approach
+is used to do unit testing as application is build using test-driven approach

 - Mockito framework
 is used to mock objects, services in unit testing